lf-santos/dwsimopt/README.md

 - scipy 1.7.x +
 - matplotlib 3.5.x +

-Or, start from a fresh environment and let the `pyDWSIMopt` install the dependencies.
+Or, start from a fresh environment and let the `dwsimopt` install the dependencies.
 Except DWSIM that must be downloaded and installed manually.

 # Installation